stelzinga/MF/MGT_80.Tools.md

 ### MTrack6
 Sheet M6 a.k.a.
 MTrack6 contains Intel or Intelligence both from within, as well as outside of the Venture.
 This sheet is updated continuously.

-*********************************************
-# MANAGEMENT
-Management is the term reflecting the organisation of human capital (Staff) such as to perform the Activities with available Resources (Assets, Suppliers) such as to achieve and optimise the Venture's target of high Revenue, low Cost and low Risk
-________________________________________
-## Overview
-This overview shows on the first level the key deliverables as per [MGT: 99.Legend ## Management].
-On the second level are the Tools, each of which has a dedicated L2 section.
-The same tool can be used for different deliverables:
-- Management Cycle
-    - Eisenhower Matrix
-    - MC
-    - Governance Matrix
-- Management Improvement
-    - Skill Inventory
-    - Exec Summary
-    - Briefing Notes
-    - Writing Style
-    - Style Inventory
-- Planning
-    - Dedicated Planning note
-- Organising
-    - Dedicated Organising note
-- Leading
-    - Dedicated Leading note
-- Controlling
-    - Dedicated Controlling note
-________________________________________
-## Eisenhower Matrix (Framework)
-The Eisenhower Matrix or Eisenhower Decision Tree or Eisenhower Box is a decision tool to plan work on short term.
-The decision tree is based on two dimensions of Tasks: *urgency* and *importance*.
-Important/Unimportant is defined as: impact on the Venture is high/low Urgent/non-urgent is defined as: time to market is low/high

-These two dimensions yield four combinations a.k.a. quadrants, as follows:
-1. Urgent, important: Do Task Now.
-2. Important, not urgent: Do Task Later.
-3. Urgent, not important: Delegate Task to someone
-4. Neither urgent, nor important: Delete Task altogether.

-The dimensions are applicable to the person needing to make the decision between 1,2,3 and 4 and can thus apply to Managers as well as Staff, provided the Staff has been given the right to delegate to someone, see [## Delegating Definition].

-The above decision tree refers to two concepts that are open to interpretation: important and urgent.

-Important
-Something is important for different reasons, but here the following criteria are deemed relevant -there is sometimes a link with *urgent*-:
-- Cannot be delegated (simply because the right skills are not there right now, the training would take too much time given the urgency) and/or
-- Has a lot of attention from senior or critical stakeholders (internal or external)
-- The completion of the task has a direct impact on Revenues, Cost or Risk

-Urgent
-Something is urgent for different reasons, but here the following criteria are deemed relevant -there is sometimes a link with *Important*-:
-- Not performing the task soon has a knock on effect on several other tasks
-- There is a deadline imposed by a senior or critical stakeholder (internal or external)
-- The completion of the task has a direct impact on REvenue, Cost or Risk

-In a Managerial context, the Eisenhower Matrix can also be read as:
-1. Do task asap
-2. Do task later
-3. Delegate task OR follow topic without action
-4. Delete task
 ________________________________________
 ## MC (Framework)
 MC is the Framework to perform the Management Cycle.
 It is composed of various Processes performed at different frequencies using the baseline Tools discussed earlier.